Best Offshore Developers in 2026: Why I Bet on the Philippines (A CEO’s Honest Case)

 How much do offshore developers in the Philippines cost?

-Filipino developers generally earn between $15 and $30 an hour depending on experience.
+We pay our Filipino developers at the top of the local market.
 Hired through a staffing partner, a senior engineer typically runs $30 to $40 an hour to the client, compared with $80 to $150 for a comparable US hire.
 For a fuller breakdown, see our offshore pricing.

 Are offshore developers worth it?